-28. The support expressed for the draft agreement and protocol furthermore appears to reflect an assessment that this Assessment and Protocol would bring benefits for the people concerned and ensure a sustainable exploitation of the natural resources, which was a further element set out in the negotiation directives.
+28. The support expressed for the draft agreement and protocol furthermore appears to reflect an assessment that this Agreement and Protocol would bring benefits for the people concerned and ensure a sustainable exploitation of the natural resources, which was a further element set out in the negotiation directives.

 29. As regards the sustainable exploitation of resources, the provisions of the draft Agreement are similar to those in other fisheries agreements concluded by the Union and aim to ensure, in accordance with the principles of the Common Fisheries Policy, that fishing activities are sustainable.
 This is inter alia reflected in Articles 2(d) and (e), 3(1), (4) and (5) and 8 of the draft Agreement.
 It is also reflected in Article 5 of the draft Protocol.